telerik/winforms-docs/gridview/filtering/custom-filtering.md

 ![gridview-filtering-custom-filtering 001](images/gridview-filtering-custom-filtering001.png)

 The following example demonstrates how you can use the __Handled__ property of the __CustomFiltering__ event arguments.
-We will hide all rows that have their UnitPrice less than "30" and ProductName not starting with “Ch”.
-In addition, there is a __FilterDescriptor__  that will hide rows containing values less than "1" in the UnitsInStock column.
+We will hide all rows that have their UnitPrice less than "30" and ProductName not starting with "Ch".
+In addition, there is a __FilterDescriptor__  that will hide rows containing values less than "1" in the `UnitsInStock` column.

 {{source=..\SamplesCS\GridView\Filtering\CustomFiltering1.cs region=usingCustomFilteringPlusHandled}}
 {{source=..\SamplesVB\GridView\Filtering\CustomFiltering1.vb region=usingCustomFilteringPlusHandled}}